anaestheticsapp/the-logbook-app/logbook-file-format.md

 * Naming conflicts are avoided by incrementing the ```metadata.version``` value.

 ## Property values
-* Must be Unicode booleans, numbers, strings, objects, arrays, or null.
+* Must be unicode booleans, numbers, strings, objects, arrays, or null.
 * Properties should be removed if a property value is empty or null.
-  * Properties with empty arrays should not be dropped.
+  * Top-level object properties should not be dropped.
   * Does not apply to properties such as ```age``` or ```version```.

 # Minimal Data Set